mattslaven/mattslaven.github.io/index.md

 </ul>

 # Legislative Updates
-As the legislative liason this year, at each meeting I present an update of recent legislative changes.
+As the legislative liaison this year, at our meetings I regularly present updates of recent legislative changes.
 You can review these updates below.

 <ul>
   {% for post in site.posts %}